 In short, you have to act like you’re getting divorced.
 Though you can still live together, you must proceed as if you’re ending the marriage.
 You can’t act like you’re married; no holding hands or going on dates.
 Also, you can’t make efforts to save the marriage, like counseling or therapy.

-This defines the date it’s over and draw a line in the sand.
+This determines the specific date the marriage end and draws a line in the sand.

 A potential hiccup with this new law is when spouses don’t agree on the date of separation.